ceciordi/experiment/README.md

 ## Notes:
 - Markdown gets converted into html by github on github repo page(s).
+- Monster images created by me and resized using photoshop plugin.

 ## Todos:
 - [X] - Add a suffix of views to all the views/sections eg. choose-difficulty should become choose-difficulty-view